OceanPal Inc. (OP) Shares Down Despite Recent Market Volatility

-OceanPal Inc. (NASDAQ: OP)’s stock price has decreased by -5.63 compared to its previous closing price of 0.53. but the company has seen a -0.89% decline in its stock price over the last five trading sessions.
+OceanPal Inc. (NASDAQ: OP)’s stock price has decreased by -12.61 compared to its previous closing price of 0.46.
+However, the company has seen a fall of -20.40% in its stock price over the last five trading days.

 Is It Worth Investing in OceanPal Inc. (NASDAQ: OP) Right Now?